kolinsturt/kolinsturt.github.io/_posts/2011-10-17-boost_asio_tls_https.md

 	#endif

-Notice in the constructor we can pass in a string of post parameters (in the format "key1=value1&key2=value2").
+Notice in the constructor you can pass a string of post parameters (in the format "key1=value1&key2=value2").
 HTTP 1.1 uses [chunked transfer-encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) which means that numbers will appear before and after the response.
 HTTP 1.0 does not do this, though usually requires a "Connection: close" in the header.
 For the post request case, I do  not add a "Connection: close" header as we may not get the rest of the data if we do this.
 Also, the protocol depicts that after the last header before the post body there should be an "/r/n/r/n" so the protocol knows the content is coming next.
 The last line of content should also have an "/r/n/r/n" so the protocol knows where the end of the content is.

 There are two static class methods that you can use - getRequest and postRequest.
 Keeping somewhat in the style of modern network API's such as [AFNetworking](http://afnetworking.com/), these functions have callbacks where you can pass in a Lambda function, similar to callback blocks in Objective-C.

-Inside these post and get requests, I am actually spawning a thread.
-Although Boost.Asio has an asynchronous model, I have found that it has not fully been tested and optimized for iOS.
-Instead I am using the standard thread library but you could just as easily use GCD (more on this later for the callback functions).
+Inside the POST and GET requests, I am spawning a thread.
+Although Boost.Asio has an asynchronous model, I have found that it it's not tested and optimized for iOS.
+Instead I am using the standard thread library but you can use Grand Central Dispatch - GCD (more on this later for the callback functions).

 	NetworkManager* NetworkManager::getRequest(string urlString, string paramString, std::function<void(string responseString)> callback)
 	{